arviinmo/zilan-air/README.md

 # zilan-air
-first backend exercise with node &amp; express
+this is my first backend exercise using node & express